Taylor Yozwiak

 Biography

 Throughout his performing career, Taylor has won numerous awards for outstanding musicianship.
 These awards include the 2012 Vic Firth Scholarship, the Chancellor’s Talent in the Arts Scholarship from the University of Massachusetts, and the “Semper Fidelis” award for Musical Excellence presented by the Marine Corps League.
 During his two years as the Timpanist for the Cadets Drum and Bugle Corps, Taylor won a World Championship with the Corps in 2011 and was awarded the Cadets Distinguished Service Award in 2012.
-Most recently, Taylor was a prize-winning soloist in the 2015 Atlanta Modern Snare Drum Competition and was honored to be featured as a Vic Firth artist and educator.
+Taylor was a prize-winning soloist in the 2015 Atlanta Modern Snare Drum Competition and has been featured as a Vic Firth artist and educator.

-Alongside his performing career, Taylor has led and arranged for percussion programs at the high school and collegiate level all across the country.
-These programs include the University of New Haven Chargers Marching Band, Atholton High School, Mount Holyoke College, and The University of Miami.
-Taylor also spent four years as a percussion staff member with the Cadets Drum and Bugle Corps.
-During Taylor’s first year as a Cadet Staff member, the Cadets Percussion section won the Fred Sanford trophy for high percussion performance.
-Currently, Taylor works as a percussion instructor for the Boston Crusaders, a drum and bugle corps based out of New England.
+Alongside his performing career, Taylor serves regularly as a percussion clinician, adjudicator, and educator throughout the country.
+Taylor has led and arranged for marching percussion programs at the high school and collegiate level, and is actively involved with Drum Corps International.
+Starting in 2013, Taylor spent four years as a percussion staff member with the Cadets Drum and Bugle Corps.
+During Taylor’s first year as a Cadet staff member, the Cadets percussion section won the Fred Sanford trophy for high percussion performance.
+Taylor is currently in his eighth year on staff with the Boston Crusaders where he serves as the Front Ensemble Manager.

 Having worked as a musician, educator, and arranger throughout the country, Taylor originally grew up in Columbia, Maryland.
 Towson University played an important role in Taylor’s music education at that time.
-Taylor is now entering his fourth year as a faculty/staff member serving as the Assistant Director of Athletic Bands and Director of Marching Percussion.
-He is also the faculty advisor for the Sigma Tau Chapter of Phi Mu Alpha Sinfonia.
+In addition to his role with the Towson University Marching Band, Taylor is also the faculty advisor for the Sigma Tau Chapter of Phi Mu Alpha Sinfonia.
+Taylor is endorsed by and proudly supports Vic Firth Sticks and Mallets, Zildjian Cymbals, and Remo Drum Heads.